DamienIrving/teaching/swc-intro.md

 * [The Magic Code](http://phdcomics.com/comics.php?f=1687)

-## What gets taught at a bootcamp?
+## What gets taught at a workshop?

 Our goal is to teach a handful of [best practices in scientific computing](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745), so that researchers can get more done in less time.